kpion/things/error-reporting.md

 //this constant might also come from an ini or .env file define('ENVIRONMENT','DEV');

-//these are common settings, for both environments, even on production we want to have
+// These are common settings, for both environments, even on production we want to have
-//warnings logged to a file,
-//we just don't want to see them on the screen
+// warnings logged to a file, we just don't want to see them on the screen.

 error_reporting(-1);
 ini_set ('log_errors',1);